On semigroup maximal operators associated with divergence-form operators with complex coefficients: Principal result of the paper

-Duhamel's formula is typically used for showing that the difference of the two semigroups is small (with respect to some topology) whenever the matrices $A$ and $B$ are close, for example, with respect to the $L^{\infty}$-norm.
+Duhamel's formula is typically used for showing that the difference of the two semigroups is small (with respect to some topology) whenever $A-B$ is small, for example, with respect to the $L^{\infty}$-norm.
 So it would seem futile to use the estimate

 but actually it works.

 For simplicity consider the first term on the right-hand side \eqref{eq: M Duhamel}.
 Our idea is to transfer a fractional power of $L_{B}$ from the first semigroup to the second one as follows: